panoply/syncify/readme.md

 ### Asset Pipeline

 Syncify does not want to re-create or impede on developer preferences and tool appropriation when it comes to handling asset files.
 Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify `build` and `watch` instances.
+Optionally, users can leverage built-in wrappers that Syncify exposes for handling assets files.

 ### Asset Support

-Syncify provides wrapper support for handling SCSS, CSS and SVG files.
-These assets types can be transformed into theme snippets and processed together with build tools like [PostCSS](#) and [SVGO](#).
+Syncify provides wrapper support for handling TypeScript, JavaScript, CSS, SCSS and SVG file types.
 When a `postcss.config.js` or `svgo.config.js` exists within a project, Syncify will consume them and generate output using their configurations.

 # Setup